Monero Classic Price Tops $0.30 on Major Exchanges (XMC)

 Buying and Selling Monero Classic

-It is usually not possible to buy alternative cryptocurrencies such as Monero Classic directly using U.S. dollars.
-Investors seeking to trade Monero Classic should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Monero Classic using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Monero Classic directly using U.S. dollars.
+Investors seeking to acquire Monero Classic should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Monero Classic using one of the aforementioned exchanges.

 Receive News & Updates for Monero Classic Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Monero Classic and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.